 [3.
 Peoples in the navy]

 89 The number of the triremes was shown to be twelve hundred and seven.
 These were the ones that furnished them.
 First, the Phoenicians; they, with the Syrians of Palestine, furnished three hundred.
 For their equipment, they had on their heads helmets just about in the Greek fashion.
 They wore linen upper-body-protection, and carried shields without rims and javelins.
 These Phoenicians lived in the old days, as they themselves say, by the Red Sea.
 They passed over from there and now inhabit the sea-coast of Syria.
 That part of Syria and as much of it as reaches to Egypt, is all called Palestine.
 The Egyptians furnished two hundred ships.
 These wore plaited helmets and carried hollow shields with broad rims, as well as spears for sea-warfare and great pole-axes.
-The most of them wore upper-body-armour (cuirasses) and carried long swords.
+Most of them wore upper-body-armour (cuirasses) and carried long swords.

 90 Such was their armour.
 The Kyprians furnished a hundred and fifty ships.
 For their equipment, their princes wore turbans wrapped round their heads.
 The people wore tunics, but in all else were like the Greeks.
 Their tribes are these: some are from Salamis and Athens, some from Arkadia, some from Kythnos, some from Phoinike, and some from Ethiopia, as the Kyprians themselves say.